Patrick Chung: College career

-Chung enrolled at the University of Oregon in 2004.
-After redshirting in 2004, Chung took over at the "rover" position in 2005, ranking second on the team with 91 tackles (5 solo), as he caused a fumble and deflected five passes.
+Chung enrolled at the University of Oregon in 2004 once he turned 17 years old.
+After redshirting in 2004, Chung, now 18, took over at the "rover" position in 2005, ranking second on the team with 91 tackles (5 solo), as he caused a fumble and deflected five passes.
 He earned All-Pacific-10 Conference honorable mention honors, and a spot on the Sporting News Freshman All-American Team.

 In 2006, Chung once again earned All-Pac-10 honorable mention, finishing third on the team with 84 tackles, two sacks, and four interceptions.

 As a junior, Chung was named Second Team All-American and first-team All-Pac-10 Conference.
 He received the Gordon E. Wilson Award, given to the team's top special teams player.
-He averaged 22.3 yards on nine kickoff returns while leading the Ducks with a career-high 117 tackles (71 solos), adding 7.5 stops for loss.
+Chung averaged 22.3 yards on nine kickoff returns while leading the Ducks with a career-high 117 tackles (71 solos), adding 7.5 stops for loss.
 He broke up nine passes and was credited with a pair of interceptions.

 Chung garnered Third Team All-American accolades in addition to making the All-Pac 10 first-team for the second consecutive year in 2008.
 Along with offensive lineman Max Unger, the pair set the school record with 51 consecutive starting assignments.
-He had 92 tackles (58 solos) in 13 games, coming up with two sacks among his 6.5 stops for loss.
-He caused and recovered a fumble, batted down seven passes and returned his only interception 31 yards for a touchdown.
+Chung had 92 tackles (58 solos) in 13 games, coming up with two sacks among his 6.5 stops for loss.
+He caused and recovered a fumble, deflected seven passes, and returned his only interception 31 yards for a touchdown.

 Chung holds the distinction of starting more games than any other defensive player in Oregon history, having started 51 straight games during his collegiate career.

 Professional career

-On January 16, 2008, it was announced that Chung had decided to forgo his last year of eligibility and enter the 2008 NFL Draft.
+On January 16, 2009, it was announced that Chung had decided to forgo his last year of eligibility and enter the 2009 NFL draft.
 Three days later, Chung announced that he decided to instead return to Oregon for his senior year.
 On January 24, 2009, Chung participated in the 2009 Senior Bowl as part of Cincinnati Bengals' head coach Marvin Lewis' North team that lost 18–35 to the South.
 He went on to attend the NFL Scouting Combine and completed the majority of drills before sustaining a knee injury.
-He was unable to perform the short shuttle and three-cone drill due to the injury.
+Chung was unable to perform the short shuttle and three-cone drill due to the injury.
 On March 12, 2009, he attended Oregon's pro day and ran the short shuttle, three-cone drill, and positional drills.
-At the conclusion of the pre-draft process, he was projected to be a second round pick by NFL draft experts and scouts.
-Chung was ranked as the top strong safety prospect in the draft by DraftScout.com and was ranked the second best safety by NFL analyst Mike Mayock.
+At the end of the pre-draft process, Chung was projected to be a second-round pick by NFL draft experts and scouts.
+He was ranked as the top strong safety prospect in the draft by DraftScout.com and was ranked the second-best safety by NFL analyst Mike Mayock.